CypherpunkFinance/Plan/cypherpunk_finance_overview.md

     *   Apps are plugins that have their own distinct frontend/UI, separate from the main CypherpunkOS control panel.
 CypherpunkOS will proxy access to these UIs.
     *   Examples include DeFi applications like Uniswap, Aave, Tornado Cash, or wallet management tools like SAFE.

-*   **`cypherpunk-extensions`**: This repository will host official "extension" type plugins.
+*   **`cypherpunkos-extensions`**: This repository will host official "extension" type plugins.
     *   Extensions are plugins that primarily modify or enhance the CypherpunkOS control panel itself or provide backend functionalities without a dedicated UI.
     *   Examples include RPC Provider plugins (Infura, Lava) which add new options to the CypherpunkOS network settings, or Theme plugins which change the look and feel of the CypherpunkOS control panel.

-*   **`cypherpunk-chains`**: This repository will host official "chain" type plugins.
+*   **`cypherpunkos-nodes`**: This repository will host official "node" type plugins.
-    *   Chain plugins are specifically for running and managing blockchain nodes (e.g., Ethereum L1 clients like Nodeset, L2 node clients like Base or Arbitrum).
+    *   Node plugins are specifically for running and managing backend services that provide data or network access.
+This includes:
+        *   Blockchain nodes (e.g., Ethereum L1 clients like Nodeset, L2 node clients like Base or Arbitrum - category `l1_node` or `l2_node`).
+        *   Subgraph nodes for indexing blockchain data (e.g., a Graph Node instance syncing a specific Uniswap subgraph - category `subgraph_node`).
+        *   Other potential indexers or backend data providers.
-    *   They provide the necessary scripts and configurations for node operations and expose RPC endpoints for CypherpunkOS and other plugins to use.
+    *   They typically run as Dockerized services, provide necessary scripts and configurations for their operations, and expose endpoints (e.g., RPC, GraphQL) for CypherpunkOS and other plugins to use.

 *   **`plan`**: (This current repository/directory)
     *   Contains all the planning documents, architecture diagrams, and detailed specifications for implementing CypherpunkOS and its various components.